ghoneycutt/puppet-module-nfs/README.md

 ## Compatibility ##

-This module has been tested to work on the following systems with Puppet v4 with ruby 2.1.9.
+This module has been tested to work on the following systems with Puppet v4 and v5 using the ruby versions that are shipped with each.
+See `.travis.yml` for the exact matrix.

  * EL 6
  * EL 7